akflutterdev123/akflutterdev123/README.md

 [![Linkedin: JohannesMilke](https://img.shields.io/badge/-CONNECT-blue?style=for-the-badge&logo=Linkedin&link=https://www.linkedin.com/in/JohannesMilke/)][linkedin]

 - 🔭 &ensp;I’m currently working on [**Youtube**][youtube]!
-- 🌱 &ensp;I’m currently learning Flutter ❤️
+- 🌱 &ensp;I’m currently learning WEB 3 ❤️
 - 👯 &ensp;I’m looking to collaborate with other content creators
 - 🗿 &ensp;I am one of the early adopters of Flutter, it has been more than 4 years
-- ⚡ &ensp;Fun fact: I love reading & podcasts
+- ⚡ &ensp;Fun fact: I love Music
 - 📫 &ensp;How to reach me: [**Twitter**][twitter] or [**Email**][email]

 ### Connect With Me